kalazzawi/AWS-Cloud-Practitioner/Domain4-QnA-BillingPricingAndSupport.md

 Which of the following is NOT correct regarding Amazon EC2 On-demand instances?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. You have to pay a start-up fee when launching a new instance for the first time.
+&nbsp;&nbsp;&nbsp;&nbsp;A. You have to pay a start-up fee when launching a new instance for the first time.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. The on-demand instances follow the AWS pay-as-you-go pricing model.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. With on-demand instances, no longer-term commitments or upfront payments are needed.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. When using on-demand Linux instances, you are charged per second based on an hourly rate.